Don’t be intimidated by Texas and the rumors, move and explore for yourself.

 Okay, that sounds obvious — everything is bigger in Texas, after all!
 But it is the second-largest state in the U.S. (topped only by Alaska) and is rich in biodiversity.
 There are deserts, forests, ranchland, mountains, and coastline to explore!
 Texas is also home to three of the largest cities in the country: Houston, San Antonio, and Dallas.

 Another obvious point, but it’s important to note!
 If you’re moving from a more temperate climate, the heat in Texas might be a big shock.
+This is just one more reason to consider hiring some local professionals like the richardson tx movers, to help your transition go smoothly.
 In San Antonio and Dallas, temperatures average at around 100 degrees Fahrenheit in the summer, and spots near the Rio Grande average closer to 102 degrees.

 You’ll definitely need an air conditioner, but fortunately, Texas has some of the cheaper electricity rates in the country!
 Residential rates are about 11% lower than the national average, making it affordable to crank the A/C year-round.
 Check https://texaselectricityplans.com to find a plan that will fit your budget.